0xf15h/0xf15h.github.io/_posts/2021-05-10-tp-link-gdpr.md

     print("We've probably cracked the password!")
 ```

 The admin string comes from the hardcoded username, described in the authentication protocol section.
-I've written an offline password cracker proof of concept for this example [[link]]().
+I've written an offline password cracker proof of concept for this example [[link]](https://github.com/0xf15h/tp_link_gdpr/blob/main/password_crack.py).

 ## Replay Attack